BitCurator/bitcurator-salt/README.md

 [![GitHub issues](https://img.shields.io/github/issues/bitcurator/bitcurator-salt.svg)](https://github.com/bitcurator/bitcurator-salt/issues)
 [![GitHub forks](https://img.shields.io/github/forks/bitcurator/bitcurator-salt.svg)](https://github.com/bitcurator/bitcurator-salt/network)

-This repo includes the SaltStack states and supporting files to install the data analysis, forensics, security tools, and environment modifications that form the BitCurator environment.
-See details below for how to deploy in a recent Ubuntu LTS release.
+Configuration and support files to build the BitCurator environment in a Ubuntu LTS release.
+BitCurator provides a dedicated installer and uses [Salt](https://saltproject.io/) automation to create a custom desktop environment that includes archival processing, metadata management, forensic analysis, and security tools.

-Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to view the Quickstart Guide.
-Pre-configured VMs are also available for some current and past releases.
+Visit https://github.com/BitCurator/bitcurator-distro/wiki/Releases to view the Quick Start Guide.
+Or, begin with the instructions in the next section if you are comfortable installing Ubuntu and using command-line tools.

 **Note: BitCurator must be deployed on an x86/amd64 version of Ubuntu.
 Currently, Ubuntu cannot be installed as the host OS or in a VM on systems with ARM processors (including Apple M1 and later machines).**